 Muslim Public Affairs Council

 The Muslim Public Affairs Council works for Muslim participation in civic life.
-It is a leading Islamic advocacy group with offices in New York and Los Angeles, committed to developing leaders with the purpose of enhancing the political and civic participation of American Muslims.
 It works to cultivate leadership in young Muslims and encourage a sense of ownership over their religious and national identity as Americans.
 The group’s $1.1 million budget includes no overseas funding.
-It has offices in Washington, D.C., and Los Angeles and several state chapters.
+It has offices in Washington, D.C., and Los Angeles and has several state chapters.
 The council is considered moderate and politically savvy and is led by first- and second-generation Americans.
-Contact Salam Al-Marayati, executive director.
+Salam Al-Marayati is president and co-founder.

 United Muslims of America